ropensci/datefixR/README.md

-There are many different formats dates are commonly represented with: the order of day, month, or year can differ, different separators (“-”, “/”, or whitespace) can be used, months can be numerical, names, or “/”, “.”, or whitespace) can be used, months can be numerical, names, or abbreviations and year given as two digits or four. `datefixR` takes dates in all these different formats and converts them to R’s built-in
+There are many different formats dates are commonly represented with: the order of day, month, or year can differ, different separators (“-”, “/”, “.”, or whitespace) can be used, months can be numerical, names, or abbreviations and year given as two digits or four. `datefixR` takes dates in all these different formats and converts them to R’s built-in